ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/greater-apalachicola-basin.md

 ### Next Steps

 *   Encourage partners to include the freshwater flow needs of the Apalachicola River, floodplain and bay in planning efforts in order to provide long term benefits for fish and wildlife conservation.
-*   Support and encourage the development of additional formal partnerships focused on estuary ecosystem restoration that can use updated [_Surface Water Improvement Plan_](https://www.swfwmd.state.fl.us/projects/swim/) information (as well as outputs from other efforts described below) to prioritize restoration needs and seek funding for project implementation.
+*   Support and encourage the development of additional formal partnerships focused on estuary ecosystem restoration that can use information in [_Surface Water Improvement and Management Plans_](http://www.nwfwater.com/Water-Resources/SWIM/SWIM-Plan-Updates) (as well as outputs from other efforts described below) to prioritize restoration needs and seek funding for project implementation.
 *   Identify and prioritize eroding segments along Apalachicola Bay that degrade water quality and benthic habitat, followed by the application of living shoreline stabilization treatments where needed and appropriate by voluntary landowners to restore natural habitat elements, control erosion and improve water quality.
 *   Improve water quality to Apalachicola Bay by identifying and reducing point source nutrient (nitrogen and phosphorus) pollution inputs and implementing necessary habitat restoration actions to benefit estuarine species.
 *   Improve water quality and habitat in the Chipola River Watershed for the Gulf sturgeon and freshwater mussels using sediment retention basins; restored runoff conveyance systems at unpaved road crossings identified as having “poor condition” and a “high sedimentation risk”; restoration of fish passage where barriers have been identified; and paving of roads at identified stream crossings contributing high sediment loads.